playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 Without this `key` prop, the framework doesn't know which elements have been unchanged, and therefore must destroy and recreate each element in the array for every list re-render.
 This can cause massive performance problems and stability headaches.

-> If you're confused, no worries - there was a lot of technical speak in that last paragraph.
+> If you're confused, no worries — there was a lot of technical speech in that last paragraph.
 Continue reading to see what this means in practical terms and don't be afraid to come back and re-read this section when you're done with the chapter.

 Say you have the following: